zhangzhou1/d3-playground/README.md

 # d3-playground

-This is the repo for [D3 playground](https://bigdata-mindstorms.github.io/d3-playground/), the lab part of [data-driven-documents](https://github.com/bigdata-mindstorms/data-driven-documents), an open source class on Data Driven Documents.
+This is the lab repo of [data-driven-documents](https://github.com/bigdata-mindstorms/data-driven-documents), an open source class on Data Driven Documents.
+The root URL of the playground frontend is https://bigdata-mindstorms.github.io/d3-playground/ .

 **Warning**
 This is an open source class with BSD [LICENSE](LICENSE).
 Please do not put company/personal secret here or in the issues.